alisrour97/docker_Ros2_jazzy_casadi_eigen/README.md

 ```

 This starts the Docker container, and its name will be `dc_ros2`.
-Just as a note `chmod +x ` is required only once to giver permission.
+Just as a note `chmod +x ` is required only once to give permission.

 ---